Skip to main content

 • Integrating teaching excellence into academic policies and practices.
 The shared expectations for teaching excellence will be clearly communicated to faculty and incorporated into policy documents such as instructor handbooks.
 These expectations will be reflected in established review and oversight processes, including course evaluations, faculty activity reporting, and compensation review, and in reviews regarding hiring, promotion, and renewal.

-• Core ladder faculty.
-Harvard’s Faculty of Arts and Sciences current academic plans commit to providing additional resources for the study of Hebrew and Judaic studies, including a College Fellow in Jewish Studies appointed for 2025-26, an offer out for a chair in Jewish history and culture, and authorized searches for two named chairs (professorships) in 2025-26.
-The University is also exploring potential additional provostial chairs.
+• Expanding ladder faculty and research positions for Hebrew and Judaic Studies.
+Harvard’s Faculty of Arts and Sciences’ current academic plans commit to providing additional resources for the study of Hebrew and Judaic Studies, including the two-year appointment of a College Fellow in Jewish Studies, authorization for a senior preceptorship in modern Hebrew, an offer out for a chair in Jewish history and culture, and authorized searches for two named chairs (professorships) in 2025-26.
+In addition, the University has authorized funding for a post-doctoral position to advance research on antisemitism.

 • Antisemitism research project.
 Harvard will dedicate resources to create a research project on antisemitism, led by a faculty expert in the field.